Skip To Main Content

 B. Reimbursement for Travel Expenses

-If an employee anticipates traveling to a geographic area where expenses are believed to exceed otherwise “reasonable” guidelines, they should gain approval in advance of the trip from the superintendent/designee for the estimated additional expenses.
+Travel expenses must be of a reasonable rate.
+The Superintendent/designee is the final judge as to what constitutes “reasonable”.
+If an employee anticipates traveling to a geographic area where expenses are believed to exceed otherwise “reasonable” guidelines, the employee will gain approval in advance of the trip from the Superintendent/designee for the estimated additional expenses.

 Reimbursable Travel Expenses